I’ve been making pure silver interconnect cables for about twenty six years, and for

 solid core, not stranded.
 Silver, while only slightly more conductive than copper, will

-never lose conductivity as it tarnishes with age as is the case with copper.
-As Audio Note points
+never lose conductivity as it tarnishes with age as is the case when copper oxidizes.
+As

 out, “...as a digital or analogue interconnect, silver brings with it an almost